 For any reason, if the layoff is being done then employees should not get trapped with emotion.
 Yes, if it was an illegal step by any mean then an individual or group of employees should approach the Labour Department.
 But this will be a parallel fight.

 After being laid off you need to have a new source of income.
 For a majority finding a new job is the best option and for a few being entrepreneur.
 Being a forced entrepreneur is tough and finding a new job is also not easy.
-So, stay calmed and focused to opt for a new way.
+So, stay calm and be focused to opt for a new way.

 How to face job Interview?

 If you chose to find a new job then you need to update resume on various job portals and seek the help of job consultants.
 They can provide you opportunities.
+And it is really ok to approach a job consultant.
+Also LinkdIN is good option to connect with prospective employer.

 But what will you say about your previous job?
 It is observed that most of the candidates hide the real information and also the last day of work.
 They fake it in their resume and also in reason of leaving the previous job.

 In the interview, you will be asked for the reason for leaving the previous organisation.
 If you were part of mass layoff then you should mention the actual thing.
 Mass layoff never shows the fault of an individual employee but it is a reflection of company’s strategy and plans.
 You just need to be cautious while answering the question.
-The answer should not be long and try to divert the topic to the question “Why you want to join the new organisation?”
+The answer should not be long, and try to divert the topic to the question “Why you want to join the new organisation?”

 The situation is very critical when you were fired alone.
 It shows your weaknesses and negativity.
 If you are at a junior level then you can easily manage with the facts.
 As most of the companies ask to submit the resignation in place of issuing termination letter, so it is comparatively easy to justify.
 Don’t hide the fact, just tell it in your version which should not be pointed to any individual but a situation bound case.